Test the Design of the Interaction Model for Your Skill

 The Alexa Skills Kit provides a range of tools for testing, such as:

 Alexa Simulator - The Simulator allows utterances to be input by text or voice, and returns the response from the skill.
 The tool also shows the information that is sent to and from the skill, to aid in troubleshooting.
 This is best utilized to test the full customer experience that your skill provides.
 Please be aware of these Alexa Simulator Limitations.
-More information can also be found on the Test Your Skills page.
+For details about testing on the developer console, see Test Your Skills page.

 Automatic Speech Recognition (ASR) evaluation tool - The Automatic Speech Recognition (ASR) Evaluation tool allows you to batch test audio files to measure how well the speech in the audio is translated to text for the machine to read.
 By providing the audio files and expected transcriptions, the tool reports back what the ASR recognition is.
 In cases where the recognition does not align with your expected transcription, it checks whether the sample utterance or slot value is contained within your model, and allows you to quickly add any missing utterances boosting recognition.
 More information can be found on the About ASR page.